top of page

-Flickering Lights in Largs and Greenock: Causes, Solutions, and When to Call an Electrician
+Flickering Lights in Greenock & Largs: Causes, Fixes & When to Call a Local Electrician

 Flickering lights aren’t just unsettling—they can signal faults that, if ignored, may lead to electrical fires, outages, or costly repairs.
 In coastal towns like Largs and Greenock, where older Victorian homes meet modern builds, electrical systems face unique challenges.
 Industry data suggests that up to 20% of UK households experience flickering annually, with coastal areas particularly affected due to environmental factors.
 Let’s dive into the reasons behind flickering lights and how to address them in your home.